Master of Physiotherapy

 Further course information

-The Master of Physiotherapy requires the completion of 96 credit points (cp) of core units of study comprising 90cp of core units; and 6cp of elective units.
+The Master of Physiotherapy degree requires the completion of 96 credit points (cp) of study.
+Each unit of study (UOS) is worth 6 cp and four UOS are undertaken each semester.

 Course outcomes and further study

-Physiotherapy is applied in the management of a wide variety of conditions, including neurological conditions such as strokes and Parkinson’s disease, movement disorders in children, rehabilitation after major injury, and recovery following surgery and childbirth.
-It also plays a central role in the management and prevention of chronic conditions such as asthma.
+Physiotherapy is applied in the management of a wide variety of acute and chronic cardiopulmonary, neurological and musculoskeletal conditions, among patients across the lifespan.
+For example, physiotherapists assess and treat neurological conditions such as stroke or Parkinson’s disease or movement disorders in children; provide rehabilitation after acute or chronic injury; and assist in recovery of normal function following surgery or childbirth.
+It also plays a central role in the management and prevention of chronic conditions such as asthma, cardiovascular disease, diabetes and obesity.

-This course is accredited by the Australian Physiotherapy Council (APC) and recognised by the Australian Health Practitioner Regulation Agency (AHPRA).
+This course is accredited by the Australian Physiotherapy Council (APC).
+Immediately upon course completion, graduates are eligible to apply for registration as physiotherapists with the Physiotherapy Board of Australia (PBA), overseen by the Australian Health Practitioner Regulation Agency (AHPRA).

-Eligible graduates may consider an additional three years of study with us as a research candidate for the higher research degree of Doctor of Philosophy (PhD) http://sydney.edu.au/health_sciences/research_innovation/.
-The PhD is designed to provide you with the opportunity to undertake in-depth study in a specialised area under the supervision of an academic staff member with expertise in your field of research.
+Eligible graduates may consider an additional three years of study as a research candidate for the higher research degree of Doctor of Philosophy (PhD) http://sydney.edu.au/health_sciences/research_innovation/.
+The PhD is designed to provide students with the opportunity to undertake in-depth study in a specialised area under the supervision of a team of two or three academic staff members with expertise in the desired field of research.

-The award of the degree in the health sciences will enhance your profile as a genuine researcher and expert in your chosen field, afford opportunities as a published researcher, and may lead to an academic appointment, or to a research appointment with a government or industrial research and development organisation.
+The award of a PhD will enhance your profile as a genuine researcher and expert in your chosen field, afford opportunities as a published researcher, and may lead to an academic appointment, or to a research appointment with a government or industrial research and development organisation.

 To be eligible to apply you will need to fulfill the following criteria;